TORSTEN OLAFSSON: The "STANDING WAVES" STORY

 The 'shakuhachi' Japanese bamboo flute album "Standing Waves - Zen Shakuhachi Meditations"

-was recorded over midnight, from April 4 to 5, 1983, at Sweet Silence Studios on the island of Amager, in Southern Copenhagen, Denmark.
+was recorded over midnight, from April 4 to 5, 1983, at Sweet Silence Studios on the island of Amager, Southernmost Copenhagen, Denmark.

 This special website section will focus on the story, the background, of the album, retold by Torsten Olafsson, the shakuhachi player himself, in his own words.